-Up until the late 1990s, sablefish wasn’t known by western consumers.
-Almost all of the Alaskan sablefish went to Japan where it is considered a delicacy.
-Recently, chefs in restaurants and home chefs around the country have discovered that sablefish is rich in flavor and a joy to cook with and not unlike Chilean Sea Bass in texture and richness.
-Just like people call sablefish black cod, the Chilean Sea Bass’s real name is Patagonian Toothfish.
+Until the late 1990s, sablefish weren't popular among western consumers.
+Almost all Alaskan sablefish went to Japan where it was, and still is, considered a delicacy.
+Recently, restaurant chefs and home chefs around the country have discovered that sablefish is rich in flavor and a joy to cook.

 Whatever you call it and just about however you cook it, sablefish is a delicacy.
-Its richness makes it very forgiving to cook–it is difficult to overcook.
+Its richness makes it very forgiving to cook and difficult to overcook.
 That richness will also warm your belly.
-Order our sablefish here–we have sablefish fillets and portions.

 Our Alaska Gold sablefish comes from a fishermen-owned cooperative.
 Buying from our co-op is the best way to get wild-caught sablefish straight from the source.
 Our Alaska Gold quality comes from our fishermen's commitment to producing the best wild-caught seafood.
 Our fishermen take care to clean and ice their sablefish quickly after being caught to lock in freshness.

 Sablefish roam throughout the North Pacific and travel as far south as California.
 Alaskan sablefish are special because they tend to be richer, possibly due to cooler waters.
 Alaskan sablefish is also a sustainable choice of seafood.
 Alaska's state constitution includes the sustainable yield principle, ensuring that the Alaskan sablefish population remains healthy.
 Monterey Bay Aquarium's Seafood Watch program considers our sablefish is also considered a “Green Choice."

 See what’s special about the unique place where we fish and see one of our fishermen talk about what’s special about fishing for sablefish in this video.